-- Sword - Primary DPS weapon.
-With Fury, you will have nearly 100% crit chance and with 25 Might stacks, you will easily do over 3k per autoattck.
+- Sword - One of your primary DPS weapons.
 You've got a blink and Blind, as well as mini Wall of Reflect (no actual reflection, though), and once you learn to time these abilities, silver mobs will be a complete joke.

 - Focus - Primary supplement to Sword.
 Gives Regen, blinds, and removes conditions from you and your group.
 Has a block that is more overpowered than an electronic penis in Elton John's ♥♥♥♥♥♥♥, but still requires good timing and some thought to make it work.

 - Scepter - If you really need to range something.